A public AI platform from Context Labs that makes EPA greenhouse gas data searchable, auditable, and citation-ready at national scale.

 Ask questions in plain language, get answers in seconds.

 OpenEPA is built to improve access and usability for an existing public record, especially as public interfaces and tools change.
-Ask anything in natural language, the system navigates the Knowledge Graph and returns structured, sourced answers.
+Ask anything in plain language, the system navigates the intelligence layer and returns structured, sourced answers.

 3.

-Every result carries a record of what was queried, what filters were applied, reporting categories used, where the data came from.
-That makes OpenEPA useful for not just exploration, but for policy work, journalism, and regulatory submissions where findings need to hold up to scrutiny.
+Every output carries a traceable provenance record — query context, filters applied, reporting categories used, and source references.
+That makes OpenEPA useful for not just exploration, but for policy work, journalism, and regulatory submissions where results need to hold up to scrutiny.

-Used by researchers, journalists, and policy analysts.
+Used by researchers, journalists, and policymakers.
 Request early access →

 02 — HOW DOES IT WORK?